-At its session in October 2017, the Supplementary Fund Assembly decided to levy contributions of £1.5 million (2017 contributions payable in 2018) with respect to the General Fund and to reimburse £850 000 to those contributors in the 19 Member States who contributed to the 2006 levy to the Supplementary Fund.
-Since there have been no incidents requiring the payment of compensation by the Supplementary Fund, no decision was made to raise levies for Claims Funds.
+9.1 At its session in October 2018, the Supplementary Fund Assembly decided not to levy contributions (2018 contributions payable in 2019) with respect to the General Fund.
+Since there have been no incidents requiring the payment of compensation by the Supplementary Fund, no decision was made to raise levies for claims Funds.